 Though its proposed policy has not yet been approved, the more than 60-year-0ld European Investment Bank is sending a strong signal to policy-makers, energy markets and suppliers.

 "This is the result of several months of work and it's also a reflection of the views that we've heard from hundreds of stakeholders across Europe as to what the priorities of the E.U. bank should be when it comes to supporting energy in the future," said EIB Vice President Andrew McDowell.

 "This is a draft proposal," he said.
 "The next step of this process is that this proposed energy lending policy goes to our board of directors, to begin discussions on the document in September and ultimately it will be for the board of directors, the representative of the E.U. member states, to approve the bank's energy lending policy."

-“Focusing on this long-term investment represents an ambitious challenge for the bank.
-As a result, the bank will phase out support to energy projects reliant on fossil fuels: oil and gas production, infrastructure primarily dedicated to natural gas, power generation or heat based on fossil fuels,” the draft policy says.
+"Focusing on this long-term investment represents an ambitious challenge for the bank.
+As a result, the bank will phase out support to energy projects reliant on fossil fuels: oil and gas production, infrastructure primarily dedicated to natural gas, power generation or heat based on fossil fuels," the bank said in its draft policy.

 EIB was set up in 1958 under the Treaty of Rome, which led to the creation of the European Economic Community, later named the European Community, and is one of two accords that underpins the E.U.'s draft European Constitution.

 The EIB Group contains two divisions: the European Investment Bank and the European Investment Fund, which specializes in finance for small businesses and mid-caps.

 Meeting E.U. energy and climate targets

 The policy change would help fulfill the Paris Agreement by accomplishing the E.U.'s 2030 climate and energy framework, first adopted by the European Council in 2014 and upwardly revised in 2018, that includes E.U.-wide targets and policy objectives.